-Maximising the waterway corridor boundary, the majority of the individual townhomes will have a street tree lined boulevard on one aspect with a with rear amenity aspect facing the creek on the other.
+Maximising the waterway corridor boundary, the majority of the individual town-homes will have a tree-lined boulevard on one aspect, a with rear amenity aspect facing the creek on the other.

-This site has significant overland flow constraints and required a large amount of engineering works combined with ecological works to satisfy Brisbane City Council’s concerns.
+This site has significant overland flow constraints.
+This required a large amount of engineering works combined with ecological works to satisfy Brisbane City Council’s concerns.

-In addition to the street tree lined boulevard, there is a communal recreation space with terrace stairs, plinth stone retaining and seating, feature site signage and lighting and an impressive mature Ficus tree that is to be retained as the primary landscape feature.
+In addition to the tree-lined boulevard, there is a communal recreation space with terrace stairs, plinth stone retaining and seating, feature site signage and lighting.
+Also, an impressive mature Ficus tree is to be retained as the primary landscape feature.

-A bridge to the centre of the site will be lined with overhead streetlights selected for their unique design and specifications to minimize energy usage while decorative pavement finishes will identify pedestrian walkways and access points.
+A bridge to the centre of the site will be lined with overhead streetlights selected for their unique design.
+Specifications of the light fittings minimize energy usage while decorative pavement finishes will identify pedestrian walkways and access points.